FAQs About NCHA

 The National Cutting Horse Association’s Judging Department is committed to providing well-trained judges for all NCHA-sanctioned cutting horse contests.
 Those NCHA members wishing to become judges must complete a rigorous training program and subsequent refresher clinics on the proper interpretation and application of the rules for judging cutting horse events in order to be considered a certified NCHA judge.

-Certified judges are rated AA, AAA or AAAA, with the latter being the highest category.
-These ratings depend upon the number of events an individual has judged, evaluations of the individual’s judging performance at judging clinics and scores received on bi-annual written tests.
+Certified judges are rated A, AA, AAA or AAAA, with the latter being the highest category.
+These ratings depend upon the number of events an individual has judged, evaluations of the individual’s judging performance at judging clinics and scores received on bi-annual tests.
 However, the real proving ground for any judge is in the contest arena.
+To apply they must have a minimum of $10,000 NCHA Lifetime Earnings (LTE) to apply.

 The protest is a means of evaluating judges on a constant basis.
 Contestants have the right to protest scores awarded by one or more judges at any NCHA-sanctioned event directly to the NCHA Judging Department.
 Using video, the contest is reviewed and determination is made concerning the validity of the protest.
 If the protest proves valid, the judge(s) involved will have the protest added to his or her record.
 A judge that receives two valid protests within a twelve (12) month period will be lowered one rating for a full 24 months.